Are you stuck with your legal research work? Do you feel researching is a cumbersome task?

 You usually start randomly from somewhere and may end mixing up things.
 Even if you get what you want, you may take more time than required for that task.

-This article will help you conduct your research with less efforts than you normally take and also save your precious time.
+This article will help you conduct your research with fewer efforts than you normally take and also save your precious time.

 Wait!!..don’t rush to find relevant sources for your research.
 The first thing you must do before finding sources is…